How I Work

 Maren Ronne, RCC

-Broadly speaking, we can work together in one of two ways: shorter term counselling (to tackle an immediate problem), or longer-term (more personal growth focussed) counselling.The important thing is to get you functioning and feeling in a way that is more aligned to what you wish it could be.
+Broadly speaking, we can work together in a few ways: shorter term counselling (to tackle an immediate issue), or longer-term (more personal growth focussed) counselling.The important thing is to get you functioning and feeling in a way that is more aligned to what you wish it could be.

 * My theoretical orientation is Adlerian.
 Please see the Alfred Alder page.